shah-zaib-arsh/Stocks-Price-Prediction/README.md

     Create a virtual environment.

+    Activate the environment

     Install the requirements.txt file.

-    Activate the environment and run the project.
+    run the project.

-Important Note: Use only Python 3.10 or a lower version.
+**Important Note**: Use only **Python 3.10** or a lower version.
 If you use the latest Python version, TensorFlow will not work because it is not supported in newer Python releases.
 Please remember this.

-If you have any questions, you can contact me at my Gmail or WhatsApp: 03217062121.
+If you have any questions, you can contact me at my **Gmail or WhatsApp: 03217062121**.

 Disclaimer: This project requires specific dependencies and Python 3.10 or below for compatibility.
 Running it on unsupported versions may cause errors.
 I am not responsible for issues arising from using incorrect Python versions or modified directory structures.